Naomi-Toloumu/Naomi-Toloumu.github.io/essays/From-Weather-Apps-to-Shoppings-Carts.md

 **Design Patters can be divided into three main types**:

-1. Creational Patterns: These focus on how objects are created in a program.
+1. *Creational Patterns*: These focus on how objects are created in a program.

-2. Structural Patterns: These deal with how different parts of a program are organized or connected.
+2. *Structural Patterns*: These deal with how different parts of a program are organized or connected.

-3. Behavioral Patterns: These describe how objects interact and communicate with each other.
+3. *Behavioral Patterns*: These describe how objects interact and communicate with each other.